treehouses/treehouses.github.io/pages/blog/2019-07-29-rpi-and-treehouses-remote.md

 # Initial Steps to Get Started with Treehouses
 Welcome to treehouses.
 This is our system allowing us to share our different learning platforms via the Rasperry Pi series of single-board computer devices.
 Here is a quick start for interacting your Raspberry Pi with Treehouses Remote.
 ## Step 1
-Assuming you have an Android device and/or using an Android simulator; there are two ways of going about it:
+Assuming you have an Android device and/or using an Android simulator; here is the way to go about it:
 Download the latest version of treehouses image [here](http://download.treehouses.io/) and burn it with [etcher](https://www.balena.io/etcher/).
 Once burned put your microsd card into your raspberry pi
 ## Step 2
 With your android device download [treehouses remote](https://play.google.com/store/apps/details?id=io.treehouses.remote).